Noise Levels in Heller Park, Tulsa, OK | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 2,584 Heller Park residents, or 46.5%, live above that level.
 By land area, 44.4% of Heller Park is above 55 dBA.

 Average noise levels for Heller Park residents, grouped by direction from the center of Heller Park.
-Northern Heller Park carries the highest population-weighted average; Eastern Heller Park carries the lowest.
-Just 10% of residents in Eastern Heller Park live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Northern Heller Park.
+The highest population-weighted average is in northeastern Heller Park; the lowest is in southeastern Heller Park, where just 26% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Quiet office to normal conversation